fullstackfreelancer/ce_timeline/README.md

 This extension provides a new content element of type "Timeline" (ce_timeline) that contains inline records of different timeline entries.
 Please note that this is not a plugin and there are no records visible in any list view by default.
 Feel free to use the code or the extension as a basis for your own stuff.

-## Version 2.0.3 now with online DEMO
+## Online DEMO and Screenshots
-This is a bugfix and compatibility release for TYPO3 version 10.
-New features are coming with the next version.
-I finally found the time to create a little DEMO of the extension here: https://simon-koehler.com/en/products/ce-timeline
+Here's a little DEMO of the extension in action: https://simon-koehler.com/en/products/ce-timeline

+## Upgrade from version 2.0.3 to version 3.0.0
+- Overwrite/install the extension
+- Go to Maintenance > Analyze Database Structure and add some new required fields
+- Add the static TypoScript for the lightbox to your template record if you want to use the lightbox
+- Clear all caches and have fun!

 ## Upgrade from version 2.0.2 to version 2.0.3
 - Overwrite/install the extension